-No matter if you’re a novice or a seasoned vet, the REP PR-4000 is built to withstand a lifetime of use and designed to support the needs of pretty much all users.
-Priced under $800, this rack comes at a reasonable cost for the functionality it brings, and may pay for itself over a few years if you are looking to avoid crowded gyms.
+No matter if you’re a novice or a seasoned vet, the REP PR-4000 is built to withstand a lifetime of use and is designed to support the needs of pretty much all users.
+The price is determined by your specific configuration, so you could wind up spending over $5,000, or less than $1,000.
+This is pretty unique since those with a tight budget can still add a high-quality rack to their home gym.
 However, it’s still considered a more expensive power rack option, as you can find power racks for under $400 (though they may be less versatile).
 The 11-gauge steel build means this rack is super durable, and can quite possibly be the last rack you ever need.

 Who Should Buy the REP Fitness PR-4000